Add an external MCP server in StudioAssist

 | Asana | SSE | https://mcp.asana.com/sse |

-| Azure DevOps MCP (ADO) | STDIO | Set up MCP proxy for STDIO MCP servers if you haven't, then see further setup instructions at Setting up MCP server for Azure DevOps. |
+| Azure DevOps MCP (ADO) | HTTP when using mcp-proxy | See further setup instructions at Setting up MCP server for Azure DevOps. |

 See how we use StudioAssist to create a test case from requirements, with Atlassian MCP server: